Environmental DNA References

-- Once you’ve logged in, go to the Groups tab on the top of the page and search for “eDNA”.
+- Once you’ve logged in, click the search, choose Groups (above the search bar), and type “eDNA”.

 - Select the “Environmental DNA” group.

-- Once you’re a member of the group, use the Library tab to view the shared references in the group.
+- Use the Library tab to view the shared references in the group.

 - Click on any paper in the list to see its citation information, abstract, and link to the journal’s website.

-Once you’re a member of the group, you can also access the list from the Mendeley desktop program.
+Once you’re following the group, you can also access the list from the Mendeley desktop program.
 Mendeley Desktop is also free and links directly to your Mendeley web account.